ccharon/docs/Terminal Setup.md

 # Terminal Customization
-Color Settings taken from https://github.com/herrbischoff/iterm2-gruvbox/tree/master just written down as RGB Values for usage in other terminals.
+Color Settings are the gruvbox colors, taken from https://github.com/herrbischoff/iterm2-gruvbox/tree/master just written down as RGB Values for usage in other terminals.
 Also Blue is a little darker to make midnight commander look good.

 ## Color Settings
 ### Basic